 - Hold the retracted position for one to two seconds before releasing.
 Make sure not to look up or to shrug your shoulders toward your ears as you do this.

-- Sit in a chair and hold onto the bottom of the seat with your right hand.
-Holding this area is meant to keep your right shoulder from shrugging up.
+- Sit in a chair and hold onto the bottom of the seat with your left hand to keep your right shoulder from shrugging up.

-- Lean your left ear toward your left shoulder until you feel a stretch in between your head and shoulder on the right side.
+- Lean your right ear toward your right shoulder until you feel a light stretch in between your head and shoulder on the left side.